 What is Citric Acid?
 Why do I need citric acid?

 If you like sour gummy bears, citric acid may be the answer for you!
 There are both natural and artificial sources of critic acid.
 Natural sources include tangerines, oranges, grapefruits, pineapples, tomatoes, broccoli, carrots, and berries.
 Citrus fruits such as lemons and limes have the highest quantities.
 Citric acid is a relatively weak acid, although it’s one of the strongest acids that are harmless for us to ingest.
 For hundreds of years, we have been lowering the PH of food to help preserve it.
 And Just think about pickling!
 Since citric acid lowers the PH, it may help keep your gummies from molding but, will change the flavor.
 I’ve seen recipes call for anything from 1/4 tsp to 1 Tablespoon or more per batch.
 So, if sour gummies are your jam, pucker up and add some citric acid.
 Unfortunately, I don’t have any science on the minimum amount required to prevent mold.
 I’m sure it would involve testing the PH level.
-(If you are infusing with an alcohol tincture, most recipes advise skipping the citric acid.)
+(If you are infusing with an A method of consuming cannabis where cannabinoids are extrac..., most recipes advise skipping the citric acid.)